 Are Printed Yoga Mats Actually Good?

 Yes—if they're made well.
 Printed mats can be just as durable and functional as plain mats when designed properly.
-The key is understanding what differentiates a quality printed mat from a cheap one, and knowing how printing affects feel, grip, and longevity.
+The key is understanding what differentiates a quality printed mat from a cheap one.

 How Printing Affects Yoga Mats